khaleds1341/khaleds1341/README.md

 ### 👨‍💻 About Me

+- 🔦 Driven by the excitment toward a new knowledge.
+- 🤿 Scuba Diver.
+- ✍️ Debut Author.
 - 🧠 Learning Python and software development one project at a time.
 - 🚀 Exploring the world of open-source and version control on GitHub.
 - 💡 Passionate about automation, scripting, and building useful tools.